startinmerc/warbler-client/README.md

 ### To Do:

-* Add individual message route
+* Add isEdited to db.message, render in frontend
-* Also change link to put request if editing
+* Add shape-outside to MessageItem to wrap user icon
+* Rebuild layout